binance-exchange/binance-official-api-docs/rest-api.md

 endTime | LONG | NO |

 * If startTime and endTime are not sent, the most recent klines are returned.
+* If startTime is provided then endTime is also manditory.

 **Response:**
 ```javascript